MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 ### [mx512](https://github.com/mtx512)
 ### [grobasoz](https://github.com/grobasoz)
 ### [jnicolson](https://github.com/jnicolson)
-for helping making firmware and helping putting all thibgs together to a working firmware set for the "Billy EZSP" ! ! !
+for helping making firmware and putting all things together to a working firmware set for the "Billy EZSP" ! ! !